Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series300/ex333_Login_Streaming_DomainRep/ReadMe.txt

 application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Login and MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Login and MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 ex333_Login_Streaming_DomainRep showcases usage of login stream in OMM Consumer.